paul-hammant/tbd/content/continuous-integration/index.md

 commit in a place where it looks like it is immediately following a previously known green (passing) commit and is not yet on the shared trunk.

-That place has a name - a branch (or a branch of a fork the Github way).
+That place has a name - a branch (or a branch of a fork the GitHub way).
 It is a perfect place to CI verify the commit before auto-merging it to the shared trunk (if you want to auto-merge after code review approvals).

 The new problem is how do you prevent that short-lived feature branch from sleepwalking into a long-lived feature